mikepea/go-jira-ui/README.md

     S            - Select sort order (query results page only) w            - Watch the selected ticket
     W            - Unwatch the selected ticket
+    v            - Vote for the selected ticket
+    V            - Remove vote on the selected ticket

 Commands (like vim/tig/less):